maximilianh/pubMunch/README.md

 # Installation

-Install these packages in ubuntu:
+Install these packages on ubuntu:
     sudo apt-get install catdoc poppler-utils docx2text gnumeric python-lxml

 - catdoc contains various converters for Microsoft Office files
-- poppler-utils contains the pdftotext converter
+- poppler-utils contains one of the pdftotext converters
 - docx2text is a perl script for docx files
 - gnumeric includes the ssconvert tools for xslx Excel files
 - python-lxml is a fast xml/html parser